Gun Fact #1 Carrying a Gun Does Not Provide Self Defense

 But the fact is that the meme is false, it is a fiction; carrying a gun does not provide any realistic possibility of self defense—the element of surprise always defeats the gun carrier.

 The criminal does not approach and say “draw.”
 They have a gun to to the back of your head before you know they are there.
 And you will not dare move as they take both your money and your gun.

-President Regan was surrounded by secret servicemen and local police carrying guns and looking for trouble.
-A would be assassin with a $45 handgun was able to shoot all six of its bullets, hitting four people including Regan, Jim Brady (his press secretary) and two officers before bring subdued.
+President Reagan was surrounded by secret servicemen and local police carrying guns and looking for trouble.
+A would be assassin with a $45 handgun was able to shoot all six of its bullets, hitting four people including Reagan, Jim Brady (his press secretary) and two officers before bring subdued.
 (Imagine how many people would have been hit if they had had a semi-automatic handgun.)

 Police officers carry guns, yet 40% of all gun homicides of Police officers are due to ambushes or being surprised by suspects with firearms.
 (Johnson, USA TODAY, 8/25/2011).

 Just recently, on August 13, 2012, two armed police officers were wounded and one murdered at College Station Texas.
 The shooter started shooting when a constable serving an eviction notice approached his house.
 On August 16, 2012, two armed Louisiana police officers on patrol were killed and two wounded in a trailer park ambush.

 Carrying a gun in public does not provide self defense.

 Enabling insane gun laws to be passed and sane gun laws to be rejected on the basis of a fictional meme is tragic; it is time to end it.